Find out how wills in Luxembourg work, including the types of will, how to write a will, how to plan your estate and how inheritance tax works.

 Executing a will and grant of probate in Luxembourg

-As a system of universal succession applies in Luxembourg, the estate will usually automatically passes to heirs without the need for probate.
+As a system of universal succession applies in Luxembourg, the estate usually automatically passes to heirs without the need for probate.

 There is no legal requirement to appoint an executor under inheritance law in Luxembourg but a testator may name one in their will if they wish.